 It is a letter that legally permits someone to take necessary action on behalf of someone else.

 In most cases, the appropriate answer would be YES.
-The reason being that the person signing the letter willingly did so without being forced.
+The reason is that the person signing the letter willingly did so without being forced.
 Therefore, they have to abide by it.

-An authorization letter does not necessarily need to be attested.
-However, if the authorized person’s actions carry over huge risks, it is crucial to attest to the letter with a notary.
+Such a letter does not necessarily need to be attested.
+However, if the authorized person’s actions carry huge risks, it is crucial to attest to the letter with a notary.
 At least two people should witness the authorization.

 Final Thoughts